SteveGaemi/Symbolic-Regression-NASPSPA-2025/README.md

 3. Replace the App.jsx under the created React project with the App.jsx in the downloaded zip (It should be in \PySR GUI\frontend\).
 4. Install dependencies:
 npm install react-plotly.js plotly.js papaparse axios
-5. Add the proxy (so React calls the Flask API without CORS headaches): open package.json and insert "proxy": "http://localhost:5000",
+5. Add the following line just before the "dependencies" block inside package.json in the frontend folder.
-6.	just before the "dependencies" block.
+"proxy": "http://localhost:5000",
 7. Start Vite:
 npm run dev
 8. Browse to the URL Vite prints (e.g., http://localhost:5173).